-Technology Supported versions Notes Language version 1.16.X1.17.X1.18.X Contrast follows the Go release support policy which consists of the two most recently released major versions.
+Technology Supported versions Notes Language version • 1.18.X • 1.19.x Contrast follows the Go release support policy which consists of the two most recently released major versions.
 Support for Go language versions is shifted as new major versions are released.
 The application dependencies must be specified in a go.mod file.
-1.16.X is deprecated.
-Not supported: 1.15.X: Last supported agent was 1.12.0 Operating systems LinuxDarwin Application frameworks Go standard libraryGin 1.X Other frameworks may be compatible at runtime with reduced functionality for certain features.
+Not supported: 1.17.X: Last supported agent was 3.6.0 1.16.X: Last supported agent was 3.6.0 1.15.X: Last supported agent was 1.12.0 Operating systems LinuxDarwin Application frameworks Go standard libraryGin 1.X Other frameworks may be compatible at runtime with reduced functionality for certain features.
 Processor architecture AMD64 The Go agent rewriter and the generated runtime may work on other architectures but is not officially supported.
 Database support Go standard library Some third-party database libraries may be compatible but are not supported.
 Dependency management system Go mod The agent only supports modules as a dependency system: Using Go modules.
 An application can be initialized with modules by running go mod init.